by Dan Smith

 Let’s examine just a few:

-For some reason, publicity and PR take hits like this more than some other industries, when in fact, any industry or service field has some bad actors.
-Perhaps this myth stems from the fact that in most cases, book publicists offer no guarantees of results.
+For some reason, publicity and PR take hits like this more than some other industries, when any industry or service field has some bad actors.
+Perhaps this myth stems from the fact that book publicists offer no guarantees of results in most cases.

 Who takes money and doesn’t promise to deliver specific things?
 Actually, a lot of professionals.
 Does your financial advisor guarantee specific returns on stock investments?
 Does your lawyer guarantee a favorable decision by a judge?
 Does a psychotherapist guarantee you won’t ever get depressed again?